-In the real world many anti-strangles precautions are not very practical but they still should be followed as far as possible.
-For a long time the UK horse industry has been asking for a vaccine to help control strangles.
-After more than a decade of research, the UK's first strangles vaccine was launched in 2005.
-Unfortunately there were concerns regarding its use and it was taken off the market.
-The vaccine against strangles has now been re-released and is available for use, where necessary.
+In the real world many anti-strangles precautions may seem impractical, but they should still be followed as far as possible.
+There is a vaccine against strangles and is available for use where necessary.
 If the vaccine is given it is best given to all the horses on a yard and requires regular boosters.
-If you are considering this option call Bell Equine on 01622 813700 to talk to one of our vets who can advise you on what is the best course of action for your particular situation.
+If you are considering this option call, Bell Equine on 01622 813700 to talk to one of our vets who can advise you on what is the best course of action for your particular situation.
 The best advice has to be to talk to Bell Equine for guidance relating to your individual situation.

 Most horses will be fully protected from catching strangles again for up to 5years.
 It is unusual for horses to catch strangles more than once.